wwoods/solus-packages/README.md

 3. Clone this repo as `git clone https://github.com/wwoods/solus-packages`.
 4. Run `make`, which will prompt for "sudo" access, build the packages, and copy them to `/var/lib/solbuild/local`.
 Should also automatically rebuild the local package index.
-5. Likely, you will also need to add the repo to eopkg:

-       $ sudo eopkg add-repo Local /var/lib/solbuild/local/eopkg-index.xml
+5. If you also want wine-staging, run `make wine`.

 The below packages will then be available via the Software Manager (or eopkg).